archd3sai/Instacart-Market-Basket-Analysis/README.md

 ## Exploratory Data Analysis
-For the analysis I combined all of the separate data files into one single dataframe and to fit the dataframe in my memory I reduced its size to 50% by type conversion without loosing any information.
+For the analysis I combined all of the separate data files into one single dataframe and to fit the dataframe in my memory I reduced its size to 50% (4.1 GB to 2.0 GB) by type conversion and without loosing any information.